 - 1 Host Country

 - 2 Europe 1st

 - 3 Europe 2nd

 - 4 Europe 3rd

 - 5 Europe 4th

 - 6 Europe 5th

-- 7 Europe 6th

-- 8 Asia Pacific 1st
+- 7 Asia Pacific 1st

-- 9 Asia Pacific 2nd
+- 8 Asia Pacific 2nd

-- 10 Asia Pacific 3rd
+- 9 Asia Pacific 3rd

-- 11 Asia Pacific 4th
+- 10 Asia Pacific 4th

+- 11 Americas 1st

-- 12 Americas 1st
+- 12 Americas 2nd

-- 13 Americas 2nd
+- 13 Americas 3rd

-- 14 Americas 3rd
+- 14 Americas 4th

 - 15 Africa 1st

 - 16 Africa 2nd

+- 11 Americas 1st

+- 12 Americas 2nd

+- 13 Americas 3rd

+- 14 Americas 4th

+- 15 Africa 1st

+- 16 Africa 2nd

-47.4.4 At the end of the IBSA Paralympic Goalball Ranking Tournament, teams will be placed in rank order for each competition based on tournament finish.
+- 48.4.4 At the end of the IBSA Paralympic Goalball Ranking Tournament, teams will be placed in rank order for each competition based on tournament finish.
 The ranking of teams finishing outside the quarter-finals and medal games (9th to 16th) will be determined by their total points and goal difference (as per Rule 49) from the round robin.
-Losers of quarter-finals have to play for 5th - 8th IBSA Goalball Rules and Regulations 2022-2024 (v1.2)

-places according to their total points and goal difference (as per Rule 49) from the round robin (teams 1-4, 2-3).
+Losers of quarter-finals have to play for 5th 8th places according to their total points and goal difference (as per Rule 49) from the round robin (teams 1-4, 2-3).
 Winners play for 5th and 6th, losers for 7th and 8th.

-- 47.4.5 After all Pre-Paralympic Qualification Tournaments are completed, the remaining Paralympic Games qualification slots will be filled using the results from the IBSA Paralympic Goalball Ranking Tournament, selecting teams in the order of finish. - 47.4.6 Only teams that have not already qualified through Pre-Paralympic Regional Championships (does not include any regional championships conducted for the purpose of qualification for World Championships) will be considered for a qualification slot.
+- 48.4.5 After all Pre-Paralympic Qualification Tournaments are completed, remaining Paralympic Games qualification slots will be filled using results from the IBSA Paralympic Goalball Ranking Tournament, selecting teams in order of finish.

+- 48.4.6 Only teams that have not already qualified through Pre-Paralympic Regional Championships (does not include any regional championships conducted for the purpose of qualification for World Championships) will be considered for a qualification slot.

-48 Conduct of Tournaments
+49 Conduct of Tournaments

-48.1 Drawing and Seeding
+49.1 Drawing and Seeding

-At the World Championships and Paralympic Games, teams will be divided into two pools.
+For World Championships and Paralympic Games, teams will be divided into 2 pools.